← back to programming

 Memory as vectors

 At the lowest level, memory is a flat array of numbered slots.
 Lisp pairs become two parallel vectors: the-cars and the-cdrs.
-Index n in both vectors together form one pair.
-A pointer is just an index into these vectors.
+Index n across both vectors forms one pair.
+A pointer is just an index.

 Scheme